 - If needed, other departments can be granted access to your influencer database as well (think cross-departmental synchronization).

 - Your influencer database should not be a static system but a flexible one.
-With the Influencer Marketing Cloud, your team can push influencers from your network into a campaign in a matter of seconds.
+With the Influencer Community Management Software, your team can push influencers from your network into a campaign in a matter of seconds.

 Campaign Management: Help your team to stay on track